Our Services > Sustainability Programs > Climate Action > Climate Action

 - Conservation of trees- Trees provide many benefits like carbon dioxide removal, stormwater absorption, habitat for wildlife, windbreaks, and shade, which can lower cooling/heating costs.
 The Town is a Tree City USA Community and has a tree committee to manage tree resources.

 - Native Plantings- native plants have long root systems, which help to absorb carbon dioxide, as well as other air pollutants and stormwater.
 The Town is increasing its use of native plants in our park system.
+These plants are also drought tolerant and thereby save potable water.
 Click here to learn more.

-These websites provide information on how you can reduce your carbon footprint:
+These websites provide information on how you can reduce your climate impact:

 Please call 516-869-6311 or email firstname.lastname@example.org with any questions or comments.